 Art Evolution - Batman originally had a very pointed chin (which is much different than almost any other incarnation where he has a Lantern Jaw of Justice) but when Robin came into the picture they gave him a slightly more square jaw.

-Asshole Victim: Both Chief Rojas and the Joker almost become this, both at the hand of Ethan Bennett/Clayface I. Rojas for basically treating Ethan like crap and the Joker for the Mind Rape he put Ethan through and the fact that the chemicals the Joker exposed him to basically was what made him into Clayface.
+Asshole Victim: Both Chief Rojas and the Joker almost become this, both at the hand of Ethan Bennett/Clayface I. Rojas for treating Ethan like crap and the Joker for the Mind Rape he put Ethan through and the fact that the chemicals the Joker exposed him to was what made him into Clayface.

 Attention Whore: A major defining trait of Basil Karlo, the second Clayface.
 As in "immediately goes on a crime spree once he realizes that it would make him world famous."
-His motives are pretty much entirely notoriety-based.
+His motives are notoriety-based.

 Batman Gambit: Riddler sets fake bombs all over the city that can only be deactivated by solving various puzzles.
 This is actually a diversion so that he can break into the City Hall database undisturbed and steal important information.
 He actually got away with it—until he had a Villainous Breakdown, that is.

 Bedlam House: Three guesses, first two don't count.
 Arkham!
 This time it's portrayed as an extremely tall gothic building complete with prison cell-like rooms and padded walls.
-Oh, and the guards pretty much have the authority to carry around tasers and dress in robes that make them look like they're prepared to do a lobotomy on a second's notice.
+Oh, and the guards have the authority to carry around tasers and dress in robes that make them look like they're prepared to do a lobotomy on a second's notice.

 Betrayal Insurance: When Batman got a piece of kryptonite off of Metallo, not only did he keep it, he lied about giving it back (he gave Supes a fake one and kept the real one).
 He did it to "get even" with Superman for finding out his identity.
 However, by the end of the episode, it's the idealistic version, as they have settled their differences, and when Batman offers to give Supes the real kryptonite, Superman says to keep it.
 It still goes to show you that Batman really doesn't like anyone being nearly as Crazy-Prepared as him.